-Matcha milk tea is a delightful beverage that we can't get enough of - it's sweet, rich, and earthy.
-Not to mention the tiny yet moreish boba pearls.
+Matcha milk tea is a delightful beverage we can't get enough of - it's sweet, creamy, rich, and earthy.
+Not to mention the tiny yet moreish boba pearls, which are fun to chew on.

 Jump to: